 Persons who are making inter-State supply of goods are not eligible to opt for composition scheme.
-The condition might seem to be a simple one and an obvious one but needs to check very carefully.
+The condition might seem to be a simple one and an obvious one but needs to be checked very carefully.
 The condition casts restriction on making any inter-State outward supply of goods which covers both taxable and exempt supply.

-The scope of the clause has been widened by Finance Act, 2020 by providing that persons making inter-state supply of services would also not be eligible to opt for composition scheme.
-However, this provision is yet to be made effective from a date to be notified.
-Until it is notified, only persons engaged in the supply of inter-State supply of goods are not eligible to opt for composition scheme.
-The words "or services" in the clause have been inserted by Finance Act, 2020 but yet to be made effective.
+The scope of the clause has been widened by Finance Act, 2020 by providing that person making inter-state supply of services would also not be eligible to opt for composition scheme.

+Condition-3: Person making any supply of goods or services through an electronic commerce operator who is required to collect tax at source under section 52.

-Condition-3: Person making any supply of goods or services through an electronic commerce operator who is required to collect tax at source under section 52 making any supply of goods through an electronic commerce operator who is required to collect tax at source under section 52 is barred from opting for the scheme, person who is himself an electronic commerce operator, is not barred from opting for the scheme.
+Persons who are making supply of goods through an electronic commerce operator who is required to collect tax at source under section 52 are not eligible to opt for composition scheme.
+It would be pertinent to highlight that although a registered person engaged in making any supply of goods or services through an electronic commerce operator who is required to collect tax at source under section 52 is barred from opting for the scheme, person who is himself an electronic commerce operator and is not required to collect tax under section 52, is not barred from opting for the scheme.
+E-commerce operators who are required to collect tax at source under section 52 obtain registration through REG-07 where there is no option of applying for Composition Scheme.